vikaaskarthikk/Sweet-shop-/README.md

-# Sweet Delights - Sweet Shop Management System
+#  Sweet Shop Management System

 A full-stack web application for managing an Indian sweet shop with user authentication, inventory management, and admin capabilities.